 First Project: This Website!

-This website was a fun project.
-I challenged myself to try a tool I’d never used before, ruling out familiar choices like Node and Vite.
-My needs were simple anyhow - I didn’t need reactive webpages or complicated server features.
-I just needed some lightweight scaffolding to support static pages, coupled with a free hosting solution if possible.
+This site was a fun project.
+I challenged myself to try tools I’d never used before, ruling out familiar options like Node and Vite.
+My needs were simple anyhow - I didn’t need reactive webpages or complex server features.
+I just needed some lightweight scaffolding to serve static pages, coupled with a free hosting solution.
 Enter GitHub Pages!

 GitHub Pages

-I want to shake hands with whoever came up with this service.
-To get a website up and running, all you have to do is push your web content to a Github repo.
-If the repo name matches your username, Github recognizes it as files for your personal website.
-It runs those files through a build pipeline and then hosts the resulting website at a configurable URL.
-This happens every time you push new code to the repo, applying changes to the site almost instantaneously.
-This workflow is perfect for me since it skips boilerplate and lets me focus on the site content.
+I want to shake hands with whoever came up with this idea.
+To get your website up and running, you just have to push your project files to a Github repo.
+If the repo is named a certain way, Github recognizes it as source code for your personal website.
+It runs your files (HTML/JS/CSS) through a build pipeline and hosts them at a configurable URL.
+This happens every time you update the repo, applying changes to the site almost instantaneously.
+This workflow was perfect for me since it skipped past the boilerplate and let me focus on site content.
 There are other ways to achieve this, of course - Amazon offers their own tool to deploy websites from public repos.
-Github won out just because I really like managing everything from one place - source code, deployment settings, etc. (I’m also more comfortable with Github’s UI than AWS, which kinda looks like the control panel for a SpaceX rocket).
+Github won out because I prefer managing everything from one place - source code, deployment settings, etc. (I’m also more comfortable with the Github UI than AWS, which looks like a NASA control panel).

 So now we have a way to build and deploy the site.
-But someone dared to ask - what if we could make it even easier?
+But what if we could make it even easier?

 Jekyll

-[Jekyll][https://jekyllrb.com/] is a build tool that generates a website from static files (JS, HTML, CSS).
+Jekyll is a build tool that generates pages for your website.
 This confused me, initially, because static files like HTML shouldn’t need additional processing to create a webpage.
-That’s true - Jekyll just gives you tons more options when creating those files.
-One feature it offers is Markdown, a universal syntax for formatting text.
-HTML formatting can be a pain since it clutters your text with ugly tags that distract from everything else.
-Markdown is easier to read and write, using special characters in place of tags.
-For example, writing bold text just requires a couple asterisks; writing code
+That’s true - Jekyll just gives you tons more options when writing those files.
+One feature it supports is Markdown, a universal syntax for text formatting.
+Formatting blogs is a pain in HTML since clutters your text with various tags.
+Markdown is much easier to work with, replacing tags with control characters.
+For example, writing bold text just requires a couple of asterisks; writing code

 just requires some tickmarks.
-You’ll run into this syntax on tons of text-focused sites like JIRA.
-It gives you a nice, blog-like appearance without buying additional tools like Wordpress.
+You’ll run into this syntax on text-focused sites like JIRA.
+It gives you a nice, blog-like look without requiring third-party tools like Wordpress.

 Another core component of Jekyll is layouts.
-A layout is basically an HTML template that your content gets inserted into.
+A layout is basically an HTML template that surrounds your custom content.
 For example, notice how my site has an “About the author” section next to every article?
-Rather than copy-pasting the HTML, each article inherits from a shared “article layout.”
-This is basically an HTML file with two things - 1) placeholders for article text and 2) an HTML fragment for “About the author.”
-When Jekyll builds the site, it slots article text into the placeholder and voila - every article has an “About” section with identical formatting.
-I can change the section’s appearance (e.g. increase the font size) and see the change reflected everywhere.
-And if I want special features for some articles but not others, I can just create more placeholders to override.
+Rather than copy-pasting the HTML, each article “inherits” from a shared layout.
+The layout consists of 1) a placeholder for article text and 2) the hard-coded fragment for “About the author.”
+When Jekyll builds the site, it slots the article text into the placeholder and voila - every article gets an “About” section with identical formatting.
+I can tweak the appearance (e.g. update the author name) and see the change reflected everywhere.
+And if I want special behavior for some articles, I can just create more placeholders to override.

 One implication of layouts is that, hypothetically, someone with really good design sense could distribute layouts for other people to use.
 People could override placeholders with their own info and tweak various settings to achieve the desired look.
 That brings us to the final topic - themes.